(c) Center for Endometriosis Care. All rights reserved.

 Lymphatic spread/Halban’s Theory suggests vascular or lymphatic dissemination, but little confirmation has been reached in this particular area of research.

-Yet, despite the myriad of theories, no single assumption accounts for all cases in all those affected.
+Despite the myriad of theories, no single assumption accounts for all cases in all those affected.
 It is likely that affected individuals are born with endometriosis and a combined number of multiple factors subsequently trigger the disease later in life.

 Nevertheless, endometriosis is certainly ‘not in your head’ – though a number of sources have indicated over the years that endometriosis is caused by “negative emotions” and various deep-seated psychological components.
 While there are various social, psychological and emotional aspects to any painful, chronic illness such as endometriosis, these are consequences of the disease – not the cause.
 Endometriosis has its origins in very real, very complex genetic and molecular underpinnings – not some abstract ‘rejection of one’s uterus’ or inability to get along with one’s parents, among other erroneous claims.
 Various psychoimmune interactions are present in those with endometriosis i.e. pronounced immunological shifts, manifested by imbalanced production of anti-inflammatory cytokines among other biologic responses – but these are part of the network of adaptive reactions associated with and perhaps because of it – not the origin of the disease.
 The highly offensive contention that endometriosis is a psychological ailment due to one’s internal failings or otherwise rooted in emotions leads only to further delayed diagnosis and ineffective treatment of the disease, and should be denounced wherever such claims appear.

-Poor treatments lead to poor outcomes: unfortunately, many who struggle are often misdiagnosed and/or directed to “manage” the pain for years through repeat, superficial/incomplete surgeries in which all disease is not removed, or through use of painkillers, and/or via medical therapies like oral contraceptives and hormonal injections – but these only mask symptoms and do not treat disease long-term in any way.
+Poor treatments lead to poor outcomes: unfortunately, many who struggle are often misdiagnosed and/or directed to “manage” the pain for years through repeat, superficial/incomplete surgeries in which all disease is not removed, or through use of painkillers, and/or via medical therapies like GnRH agonists/antagonists, oral contraceptives or other hormonal suppressives – but these only mask symptoms and do not treat disease long-term in any way.
 Patients are also sometimes misled to believe that the only long-term solution is removal of reproductive organs (hysterectomy/salpingo-oophorectomy) – a dangerous myth.
 Though hysterectomy has its place in endometriosis treatment for select cases, particularly where pain originates from the uterus, the disease is not “cured” by removal of the uterus, ovaries and/or tubes and cervix.
 This ongoing misconception is responsible for countless, needless hysterectomies performed each year – indeed, nearly half of the 400,000+ hysterectomies performed in the United States annually are the result of endometriosis.
 Similarly, “pregnancy” and/or “menopause” are often touted as curative, but such claims are equally untrue.
 Many patients will need complex, multidisciplinary surgery combined with adaptation of lifestyle changes; indeed, we believe in an integrated, patient-centered approach here at the CEC.

 Individual accounts of life with endometriosis often exemplify and embody the social implications of negative attitudes towards menstruation and reproductive health.
 This disease is so much more than ‘painful periods’ – it has the propensity to take away so many choices – when and whether to engage in a fruitful, enjoyable sex life free of pain with a partner of one’s choosing, when or if to pursue fertility options, whether or not to undergo invasive and painful procedures, or to choose ineffective menstrual suppression and medications which alter the cycle, and much more.
 Likewise, endometriosis is consistently sidetracked by and mired in the fertility aspect by many researchers and physicians, when what we should be focusing on is not a person’s procreative potential, but the impact which pain has on the individual’s entire life and ability to make and enjoy one’s own choices – whether sexual or career or socially oriented.
 Truly, endometriosis is a public health crisis – and a key pelvic health initiative needing further promotion, understanding, research and empathy.